rusher321/taxa/README.md

 <img src="vignettes/class_diagram.png" title="taxa classes diagram" width="718">

 Relationship between classes implemented in the taxa package.
-Diamond-tipped arrows indicate that objects of a one are used in another class.
+Diamond-tipped arrows indicate that objects of one class are used in another class.
 For example, a database object can stored in the taxon\_rank, taxon\_name, or taxon\_id objects.
 A standard arrow indicates inheritance.
-For example, the taxmap class inherits the taxonomy class.
-`*` means that the object (e.g. a database object) can be replaced by a simple character vector. `?` means that the data is optional.
+For example, the taxmap class inherits the taxonomy class. `*` means that the object (e.g. a database object) can be replaced by a simple character vector. `?` means that the data is optional (Note: being able to replace objects with characters might be going away soon).

 Install
 -------

-CRAN version
+For the latest "stable" release, use the CRAN version:

     install.packages("taxa")

-Development version from GitHub
+For all the latest improvements, bug fixes, and bugs, you can download the development version:

     devtools::install_github("ropensci/taxa")